AjuAJ/AutoSec/README.md

 #### **Challenges:**

 1. **Problem 1: Extract Wi-Fi Credentials**
    - Your task is to gain access to the **vehicle's secure Wi-Fi network**.
-Using advanced wireless sniffing techniques, you'll extract the credentials, allowing you to connect to the vehicle’s network and retrieve critical information.
+Using  wireless sniffing techniques, you'll extract the credentials, allowing you to connect to the vehicle’s network and retrieve critical information.
-   - Tools Required: **Wi-Fi sniffer**, **Packet analyzer**, **Network exploitation tools**
+   - Tools Required: **Wireshark**, **nmap**, **Linux Machine**

 2. **Problem 2: Hijack Bluetooth Communication**
    - In this challenge, you'll be tasked with **hijacking Bluetooth communication** between the vehicle and an authorized device (like the car’s mobile app).
 Once inside, you can control functions such as the engine start/stop or even manipulate the car's dashboard displays.